Land Stewardship Project

 • email

-And it’s been chaotic right up to the end.
+And it was chaotic right up to the end.
 For example, conference committees are the venues where lawmakers meet to hammer out differences between House and Senate versions of specific pieces of legislation.
-In the case of the Agriculture Bill, that conference committee met on May 9 and there was not another conference committee scheduled prior to the bill being sent back to the House/Senate floor on Sunday, May 18.
+In the case of the Agriculture Bill, that conference committee met on May 9 and there was not another conference committee meeting scheduled prior to the bill being sent back to the House/Senate floor on Sunday, May 18.
 That means that since there were no public meetings or time to take additional testimony, in recent days I had to make sure I was meeting with the House and Senate Ag Chairs and conferees, as well as staying in close communication with folks at the Minnesota Department of Agriculture and partner organizations to stay in the loop and be able to influence the final legislation.
 It pays to stay on top of the bill-making process to the bitter end, especially when the overall process lacks public transparency.
 We couldn’t do this kind of work without the support of our members!

 Here’s a quick wrap-up of where we landed: